Ultra-Tech-code/Deploying-contract-with-create2-on-celo/README.md

 ## Introduction

-The following article offers a thorough steps on Solidity create2 opcode to precompute the address of a smart contract.
-I'll describe the technical steps required in using create2 opcode in a smart contract in great detail.
+The following article offers thorough steps on using the Solidity create2 opcode to precompute the address of a smart contract.
+I will describe in great detail the technical steps required to use the create2 opcode in a smart contract.
 <br/>

-create2 is an opcode that is used to predict the address of a contract before depployment.
+create2 is an opcode that is used to predict the address of a contract before deployment.
 It precompute the address of a contract without deploying it.

-In eip-1014 (https://eips.ethereum.org/EIPS/eip-1014), create2 was introduced.
+In [EIP-1014](https://eips.ethereum.org/EIPS/eip-1014), create2 was introduced.

 ## Table of Contents